Dr Lesley Wiseman-Orr

 Lesley's wide-ranging expertise and experience gained over many years has proven valuable in every part of her career to date, allowing her to bring fresh perspectives, knowledge and skills to her work in diverse fields.

 Lesley's research interests and expertise relate to measurement and assessment: the development of high-quality instruments that are fit for purpose, and what facilitates or creates barriers to the effective use of assessment in practice.
+Since 2010 Lesley has been an Honorary Research Fellow in the University’s School of Mathematics and Statistics through which she continues to pursue her interest in the measurement of animal quality of life, working collaboratively with colleagues within and outwith the University on projects related to animal quality of life, its measurement, and ethical decision-making.

 Whether developing novel instruments to measure abstract constructs such as animal quality of life, or developing instruments to measure progression in learning, the underpinning principles and key aspects of methodology are the same.
 Lesley has created or helped to create valid and reliable instruments to measure abstract constructs though a painstaking process of instrument development and testing, using best practices established in a range of disciplines.